Wave computation on the Poincar\'e dodecahedral space: Numerical calculations

 \subsection{Initial data}

-We choose different initial data.
+We choose different initial data, all with $\partial_t\psi(0,.)=\psi_1(.)=0$ in order to simplify.
 Some of them have a more or less small support near given points, others are chosen randomly.
 For the wave depicted in figure \ref{InitCentr}, we have taken

 with $X_0=(0,0,0)$ and $r_0=0.3$.
-In the following we refer to as the name $Init_c$.
+In the following we refer to this initial data as the name $Init_c$.
 And for the one depicted in figure \ref{InitExc}, we have taken a similar function with a smaller support, and especially a support not centered at the origin.
-In the following we refer to as the name $Init_{exc}$.
+In the following we refer to this another initial data as the name $Init_{exc}$.
+Both these initial data have a kink at $X_0$: they are not in ${\cal{C}}^{\infty}(\mathcal{F}_v)$, and by computing their derivatives in the sense of the distributions, we can check that they belong only to $W^2(\mathcal{F}_v)\setminus W^3(\mathcal{F}_v)$.
+Hence this singularity is rather weak and we may approximate these functions in $V_h$.
+The main interest of the kink is its ability of exciting a large amount of eigenmodes, and it provides an efficient tool to compute a lot of eigenvalues with an excellent agreement.